 For those that like to keep fit and healthy still while on vacation, the Bodylines Fitness & Wellness Club operates from the lower level of the main reception building.
 There are massage facilities within Bodylines but no separate Zen Spa as you might find in other Rotana Resorts.

 A small set of shops under the Basilico Restuarant sells beachwear, jewellery and a little convenience store for your essentials and touristy bits.
 There is also a tour company Nirvana Tours operating from within the Resort.
-Adventure activities, day trips to Dubai or up to Musandam in Oman can be arranged from within the resort, or your private operators are welcome to pick you up from the hotel.

 Related Reading: 100+ Family Things to do in the UAE

 Although getting around such a large resort with multiple children can be challenging, its also part of its beauty and purpose.
 It’s a place to truly escape the usual UAE expat lifestyle.
 Slow the pace and agenda and simply relax and enjoy what is around you.

 For Abu Dhabi Staycationers, there’s no avoiding the longish drive from and peak hour Thursday traffic – no matter which route you take through Dubai it’s about a 2.5-hour drive up and a 2-hour drive back.
 But completely worth the drive for a stunning weekend escape – or ideally longer you could easily fill more than a long weekend.